CorrelAid/hugo-website/content/en/blog/2021-01-12_gender_bias_and_mobility.md

 **Women between 25 and 55 make more trips on average than men.**

 Average trip counts across all ages only differ very slightly (2.7 trips for women vs. 2.6 trips for men), but if the data are additionally age-disgregated, we see that working-age women (25 to 55) have more trips than men in the same age group.
-Interestingly, this pattern then flips for people + 55 years.
+Interestingly, this pattern then flips for people over 55.
 What could explain this pattern?

 {{< image-no-border
     image="20201220_gender_mobility_tripcount.png"
 >}}
 {{< /image-no-border >}}

-46 % of trips done by women in the age between 25 and 55 are for care purposes / running errands [^6] while for men, it's only 30 %.
+46 % of trips done by women aged between 25 and 55 are for care purposes / running errands [^6] while for men, it's only 30 %.
 While the absolute amount of work trips are fairly similar, it only makes up 40% of trips by women compared to 56% by men.

-Mens' and womens' absolute trip counts by purpose:

 {{< image-no-border
     image="20201220_gender_mobility_motive.png"